atlassian/github-for-jira/docs/ip-allowlist.md

 - CIDR range `104.192.138.240/28` (i.e. from the IP addresses starting with `104.192.138.240` and ending with `104.192.138.255`).

-A machine-readable version of the IP addresses that stays up-to-date is available at [https://ip-ranges.atlassian.com/](https://ip-ranges.atlassian.com/) (filter for the product `github-for-jira`).
+A machine-readable version of the IP addresses that stays up-to-date is available at [https://ip-ranges.atlassian.com/](https://ip-ranges.atlassian.com/).

 ## Automatically load IP addresses from the GitHub for Jira app